18F/eng-hiring/_pages/interviews.md

 title: Interviewing
 ---

 This is a guide for interviewers conducting engineering interviews.
-Everyone who's conducinting interviews in engineering should read this guide so that as much as possible we can present a fair, consistant interview process to all candidates
+Everyone who's conducinting interviews in engineering should read this guide so that as much as possible we can present a fair, consistant interview process to all candidates.

 To sum up: